alanmimms/kl10-microcode/notes.md

   references to automagically know to get the field using DRsplitter.
   Copying the values from DRAM.get(addr, 'J') into DR.J could happen in DR.latch().
+* Add a EBOXForwardRef Stamp to allow automatically resolved forward references to EBOXUnits.
+Make this a more generally applicable Stamp?